asadsid95/Data-Warehousing-with-Redshift/README.md

 Star schema design is chosen for this project to allow for JOIN operations needed for its fact table from dimension tables.

-**Before describing fact & dimensions tables, 2 staging tables are desribed:**
+**Before describing fact & dimensions tables, 2 staging tables are described:**

 ### Staging table's attributes/columns, data types are as follows: